Troubleshooting

 The device purchased from an external vendor may have been registered to the vendor's cloud tenancy.

-1. Delete the device instance from CDO.
+1. Delete the device instance from Security Cloud Control.

 2. Install the FXOS image on the device.
 For more information, see the "Reimage Procedures" chapter of the Cisco FXOS Troubleshooting Guide for the Firepower 1000/21000 with FTD guide.